 In recent years that has thankfully improved, with women being encouraged into more senior roles to help build diversity.
 I think the main challenge is balancing work and home when in a demanding role.
 That often deters women, who may be worried about letting people down, when family commitments take precedence.
 Imposter syndrome can influence us and on occasions, make us risk-averse, but I know many women who have supportive partners, which affords them the opportunity to progress their careers.
 I would struggle without the support of my husband, who appreciates what is expected in a demanding role, given his own experience.

-3. What are some key steps companies could take to make investment banking more attractive to women?
+3. What are some key steps companies could take to make corporate finance advisory more attractive to women?

 I think COVID and working from home has been the realisation many employers needed to appreciate that teams can be extremely productive when balancing their day around other commitments.
 I know a few firms that have both men and women who work fewer days a week, but on the days they are working, are highly motivated and efficient.